-9.8 If an initial offer of units is made, no investment of subscription money can be made until the conclusion of the first issue of units at the initial price.
+- 9.8 If an initial offer of units is made, no investment of subscription money can be made until the conclusion of the first issue of units at the initial price. - 9.8A Holders shall have the rights to hold and register units of the scheme in their own names.